Wyoming Licensing Overview for a Barber

 The completion of a formal barber program or apprenticeship

-In the state of Wyoming, there is only one method in which to gain the necessary qualifications to become a licensed barber: a formal barbering program.
+In Wyoming there is only one method in which to gain the necessary qualifications to become a licensed barber: a formal barbering program.
 Students have the option of completing either a minimum of 1000 hours of registered coursework at a barber college to become a regular barber, or 1250 hours of registered coursework to become a barber stylist.
 This will be sufficient to practice as a barber following examinations.

 The state of Wyoming does not currently allow apprenticeships as a career path to become a barber.